 The conflicting personalities (modern vs. the old soul) is also something that adds a memorable cute kind of “flirting.”
 While the (happy end) conclusion may be one of those things that viewers don’t easily accept, I find it nothing but cute.
 It has a special kind of genuine hard to find, and that’s why this one dazzles with personality.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Love at the Thanksgiving Day Parade’: Hallmark's Charming Vintage Romance.
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Love at the Thanksgiving Day Parade’: Hallmark's Charming Vintage Romance.
 See Autumn Reeser in this lovely 2012 @HallmarkChannel original. #Hallmarkies #CleanRomance #Romance #Movies Click To Tweet

 CONTENT: This one is a “clean” romance; there’s nothing I can think of to note.